 9. Inbound Marketing

 Inbound marketing is an approach to attracting potential customers by creating valuable content and sharing it through various channels.
-The key feature of inbound marketing is that you don’t try to win an audience’s attention with emails, calls, advertising, or other typical methods.
-Instead, users come to your website or social media page because they are interested in your content.
-Inbound marketing allows you to drive traffic to your landing page, generate leads, and build strong customer relationships that can lead to repeat purchases.
+The key feature of inbound marketing is that you don’t try to win the audience’s attention with emails, calls, advertising, or other typical methods.
+Users come to your website or social media page just because they like your content.
+Due to this, you have a chance to drive traffic to your landing page, generate leads, and build strong customer relationships.

 10. Outbound Marketing